leancodepl/corelibrary/docs/basics/mass_transit_integration.md

 ## Inbox

-`ConsumeMessagesOnceFilter` ensures that messages are consumed at max once.
+`ConsumeMessagesOnceFilter` ensures that messages are consumed at most once.
 This is important in case of replaying failed messages, given how Mass Transit works - all the messages are received through a single queue.
 So, in case of redelivery, all the consumers subscribed to a message will run, even those we don't want to.

 Inbox to work requires an `IConsumedMessageContext` to be registered in the DI container.